Thermal Winter Underwear, Clothing for Cold Weather, The Base Layer

 The skin loses moisture at all times during exertion or not.
 It is more difficult for this perspiration to escape through insulating layers.
 If not allowed to do so it will result in discomfort with a feeling of clamminess as well as lowering the efficiency of the insulating layers.

-Underwear that is able to wick this moisture away from the skin surface therefore becomes much more important and this is an important factor in choosing garments.
-Modern "thermals" are made of synthetic fibers such and polypropylene or "fleece" that have good insulating properties and are also able to efficiently wick moisture away from the skin.
-Zips at the neck or even full length can help regulate temperature.
+Underwear able to wick this moisture away from the skin surface therefore becomes much more important.
+Modern "thermals" are made of natural merino wool or synthetic fibers that have good insulating properties and are also able to efficiently wick moisture away from the skin.
+The golden rule is avoid cotton except in some very specific situations.

 Merino Wool - This has become the gold standard material for the foundation layer, it is not the budget option but it does deliver on performance.
 It is simply the wool of the merino sheep, a particularly soft and fine natural product.
 Merino wool garments deliver significant warmth with light weight, they are very good at wicking sweat away from the skin surface and so are particularly effective during exertion.
 They are naturally odor resistant and so can be worn for extended periods without changing or washing while keeping you as someone that others still want to be near.

 Synthetic - A range of materials, polyester and polypropylene are commonly found as are proprietary versions (brand names) of generic fabrics.
 I could take a form of brushed polyester (say) and call it CoolAntarcticene for instance.
 Synthetics wick sweat away from the skin very effectively, insulate well and are available in different weights, they dry faster than any of the materials on this page, but are not so odor resistant, they may be treated to make them more so.